 This post and the photos within it may contain affiliate links.
 If you purchase something through the link, I may receive a commission at no extra charge to you.

-How to make dry shampoo at home, and why it’s a good idea?
+How to make DIY zero waste dry shampoo at home, and why it’s a good idea?

 First, oily hair sucks.
-But washing your hair too often can be annoying, and it is not the best for your hair.
+But washing your hair too often can be annoying, which is not the best for your hair.

-That’s why extending the time between washes can be very useful, if you want healthy, strong hair.
+Extending the time between washes can be useful if you want healthy, strong hair.

 DIY dry shampoos can help you with that, and the best part is that they are pretty simple to make.

-In this article, I’ll tell you everything you need to know about DIY dry shampoos, plus a few different recipes, for any hair color!
+In this article, I’ll tell you everything you need to know about DIY dry shampoos and 3 zero waste dry shampoo recipes for any hair color!

 In short, we will talk about:

-- 3 DIY dry shampoo recipes (for light & dark hair):
+- 3 DIY zero waste dry shampoo recipes (for light & dark hair)

-- How to apply dry shampoo powder (or spray)
+- How to apply dry shampoo powder & spray

 - Final tips

-Dry shampoos contain either starch or alcohol that are absorbing extra oil or grease in the hair.
+Dry shampoos contain either starch or alcohol that absorb extra oil or grease in the hair.

-The store-bought brands are often full of toxic ingredients and chemicals that aren’t doing any good for your hair.
+Store-bought brands often contain toxic ingredients and chemicals that aren’t good for your hair.

 There are also better brands using natural ingredients that won’t damage your hair (you can find a quick list in the FAQ section).